tjl2/ssl_port_redirect/README.md

 ## History

-Our current cluster architecture ([http://docs.engineyard.com/appcloud/guides/environments/home#cluster-architechture](outlined in our AppCloud docs)) has HAProxy configured on your application master instance on port 443.
+Our current cluster architecture ([outlined in our AppCloud docs](http://docs.engineyard.com/appcloud/guides/environments/home#cluster-architechture)) has HAProxy configured on your application master instance on port 443.
 This will then proxy requests out to Nginx on all other application servers on port 444 as necessary.
 Unfortunately, as HAProxy cannot decrypt your SSL traffic, we have to just pass the TCP traffic over to Nginx and are not able to add a 'forwarded-for' header into the request.

 ## Redirecting port 443